odin-lang/odin-lang.org/content/docs/overview.md

 #### `@(link_prefix=<string>)`

 This attribute can be attached to variable and procedure declarations, either when exporting or inside a `foreign` block.
-So if functions are prefixed with `ltb_' in the library, you can attach this and not specify that on the procedure on the Odin side; conversely, non-Odin procedures must match the exported procedure's name with its link prefix.
+So if functions are prefixed with `ltb_` in the library, you can attach this and not specify that on the procedure on the Odin side; conversely, non-Odin procedures must match the exported procedure's name with its link prefix.
 Example:
 ```odin
 @(link_prefix = "ltb_")
 foreign foo {